CiarennHollis/SinglePlayerMap/README.md

 # Notepad
 * Maybe allow the player to be able to get up on top of the walls of the labyrinth -> maybe there's a secret up they can get to up there
+* Put grunts or something in towers in the tribute room and make those areas secret areas that can be accessed via a button in the rest room behind the tribute room.